anabaei/Javascript/GCP.md

 ##### What covered in a cloud audit:

+An organization is preparing for a cloud security audit, security controls should they check for compliance with audit standards are:

 * `cloud security procedures and policies`: The auditor will evaluate current cloud security policies.
 *  `access control`: assess access controls to ensure they are adequately implemented.  strong password standards and policies, multifactor authentication, privileged access management, and least privilege principle for all cloud assets.
 *  `network segregation`: They search for evidence that network is segregated in accordance with standard, as outlined in the audit plan.